 Film innovation remains a strategic focus for the Innovia Segment, investing significant resources in its industry leading research and development people and laboratory in the United Kingdom.
-This commitment has resulted in the development of unique process technology, highly differentiated specialty BOPP films and innovative surface coating technology keeping film innovation at the forefront for the Innovia Segment.
+This commitment has resulted in the development of unique process technology, highly differentiated specialty films and innovative surface coating technology keeping film innovation at the forefront for the Innovia Segment.
 CCL's research and development expenses relate primarily to payroll costs for engineering personnel, costs associated with various projects, including testing, developing prototypes and related expenses.

 During the second quarter of 2022, Innovia commenced operations of its new "Ecofloat" investment in Poland.
 This hybrid polyolefin shrink film facilitates easy separation from the primary bottle packaging to accommodate customer's bottle-to-bottle circular recycling initiatives globally.
 Also in 2022, Innovia announced a significant investment in new films manufacturing capacity in Germany.
 This new multi-layer co-extrusion film line will produce highly engineered thin gauge pressure sensitive label film to support growing sustainability-driven lower resin content materials.
-Construction of this new facility is expected to start by the second quarter of 2023 with commercial operations slated for early 2025.
+Construction of this new facility commenced in 2023 with commercial operations slated for mid-2025.